 I need the CRS PTA logo to create my materials - where can I find this?

-The logo is on this page (add link) for easy download.
-We also have other logo image options and creative assets on our creative design platform - contact firstname.lastname@example.org if you need other assets.
+You can download the logo and templates on our website.
+We also have other logo image options and creative assets on our creative design platform - contact the Communications Committee if you need other assets.